 You are here

 Dr Jennifer Cole is an Associate Fellow at RUSI.
 She was previously Senior Research Fellow, Resilience and Emergency Management from 2007-2017.
-Her research interests focused on the UK’s emergency preparedness and response capabilities, with particular regard to CBRN(E), pandemics, flood management, cyber security, resilient communications and the role of training and exercising in resilience.
+Her research interests focus on international threats from emerging infectious diseases and antimicrobial resistance (AMR) and the UK’s emergency preparedness and response capabilities, with particular regard to CBRN(E), pandemics, flood management, cyber security, resilient communications and the role of training and exercising in resilience.

 She is currently an ESRC-funded Research Fellow in Antimicrobial Resistance at Royal Holloway, University of London, where she is Co-PI on two major studies of how agricultural practices drive AMR in India, and she lectures on the Resilience module of the Geography Department’s MSc in Geopolitics and Security.
 She is also Public Policy Health Adviser to the Rockefeller Foundation Economic Council on Planetary Health at the Oxford Martin School, University of Oxford.

 Jennifer has regularly appeared as an expert on TV and radio, and has presented at conferences in the UK, Israel, India and Canada on topics ranging from interoperability to medical responses to terrorism and pandemics.